A Lower Bound for the Diameter of Cayley Graph of the Symmetric Group $S_n$ Generated by $(12), (12 \dots n), (1n \dots 2)$: Introduction

 \section{Introduction}

-One way to define a group is by using a system of generators and relations.
-This approach is often more convenient than, for example, describing the group via its Cayley table.
-The structure of a group is encoded by its Cayley graph, whose vertices correspond to the elements of the group.
-By multiplying each element by the generators, we obtain vertices connected by an edge to the original element.

-In the classical formulation of the problem, all edges have weight equal to one.
-In this case, the diameter of the graph equals the maximum length of the shortest word representing a group element in terms of the given generators and their inverses.
-Thus, the diameter reflects the worst-case algorithmic complexity of decomposing a group element into a product of the generators and their inverses.
+Let $G$ be a group and let $J$ be a subset of $G$.
+We say that $J$ generates $G$, or that $J$ is a generating set of $G$, if every element of $G$ can be expressed as a product of elements of $J$ and their inverses.
+The structure of a group is encoded by its Cayley graph, whose vertices are the elements of the group.
+Multiplying each element by the generators produces adjacent vertices connected by edges.
+In the standard setting, all edges are assigned weight equal to one.
+In this case, the diameter of the graph is equal to the maximum length of the shortest word representing an element of the group in terms of the given generators and their inverses.
+Thus, the diameter reflects the worst-case algorithmic complexity of expressing a group element as a product of generators and their inverses.

-The symmetric group $S_n$ is of particular interest, since according to Cayley's theorem, any finite group is isomorphic to a subgroup of some symmetric group.
-The elements of $S_n$ are permutations, which connects the study of Cayley graphs of this group with sorting problems \cite{Alon}.
+The symmetric group $S_n$ is of particular interest since, according to Cayley's theorem, any finite group is isomorphic to a subgroup of some symmetric group.
+The elements of $S_n$ are permutations, which connects the study of Cayley graphs of this group with sorting problems \cite{Zubov2016}.

 One of the minimal generating sets for $S_n$ consists of the two elements $(12)$ and $(12 \dots n)$.
-This set is also important because the Cayley graph for these generators contains a Hamiltonian path \cite{SawadaWilliams19}, which allows constructing a Gray code.
+This set is also important because the Cayley graph for these generators contains a Hamiltonian path \cite{SawadaWilliams19}, which permits the construction of a Gray code.
 Different weights for the edges corresponding to the generators affect the graph’s diameter.
-For instance, if the weight of all edges corresponding to the element $(1n \dots 2)$ is set to $\infty$, the asymptotic diameter is $\frac{3n^2}{4}$ \cite{Zubov}.
-If the weight of all edges corresponding to $(12 \dots n)$ and $(1n \dots 2)$ is set to zero, the diameter equals $\left\lfloor \frac{(n-1)^2}{4} \right\rfloor$, as shown in \cite{Alon}.
+For instance, if the weight of all edges corresponding to the element $(1n \dots 2)$ is assigned to~$\infty$, diameter is asymptotic to $\frac{3n^2}{4}$.
+This result was obtained in~\cite{Zubov}.
+If the weight of all edges corresponding to $(12 \dots n)$ and $(1n \dots 2)$ are assigned to zero, the diameter equals $\left\lfloor \frac{n}{2} \right\rfloor \left\lfloor \frac{n-1}{2} \right\rfloor$, as shown in \cite{Zubov2016}.
+This result was later independently obtained in~\cite{Alon}.

 In the present work, we assume that all edges of the graph have weight equal to one.
-For such a graph, the bounds obtained in \cite{ChervovRL} are: a lower bound is equal to $\frac{n(n-1)}{2}-\frac{n}{2}-1$ and an upper bound is equal to $\frac{n(n-1)}{2}+3n$.
+An asymptotic estimate of order $\Theta(n^2)$ for the diameter of this graph was obtained in~\cite{Babai}.
+Later, an upper bound of $\frac{3}{2}n^2$ was established in~\cite{Kuppili20}.
+A further improvement of these bounds was obtained in~\cite{ChervovRL}: the lower bound is equal to $\frac{n(n-1)}{2}-\frac{n}{2}-1$ and the upper bound is equal to $\frac{n(n-1)}{2}+3n$.

 We denote elements of $S_n$ using square brackets for one-line notation.
 Cycle notation is represented using parentheses.
 Thus, the full reversal of the identity element $()$ of $S_n$ yields the permutation $s = [n\ n-1 \dots 1]$.
 In \cite{ChervovRL}, it was hypothesized that the most difficult element, for which the lower bound of the diameter of the Cayley graph of the symmetric group $S_n$ with generators $(12), (12 \dots n), (1n \dots 2)$, equal to $\frac{n(n-1)}{2}$, is attained, is the permutation $s$ shifted by two, i.e., the element $s(1n \dots 2)^{2}$.